CloudCoinConsortium/CloudCoin/Merchant Tools/view_receipt/README.md

 ## Output to command line or calling process

-If Everything is fine and the payment was received as expected:
+If Everything is fine and the payment was received as expected.
+Choose any RAIDA number:
 ```
 {
 	"server": "raida18",